THREE FUTURE MOBILITY BELIEFS

 NEW VEHICLE ARCHETYPES

-Vehicles that are conceived to be very good at a specific thing or in a specific context will be different than those that we know today.
-Because a vehicle in essence originates where contextual needs coincide with human desires, with technology being only an enabler to transform that encounter into reality.
-And 100 years of evolution towards the 'ideal vehicle' has offered us cars with unparalleled sophistication and capacities.
+A vehicle in essence originates where contextual needs coincide with human desires, with technology being an enabler to transform that encounter into reality.
+And 100 years of evolution towards the 'ideal vehicle' has resulted into the current archetype of the car with its unparalleled sophistication and capacities.

 TRANSMODALITY AS NEXT FOCAL POINT